DialFRED: Dialogue-Enabled Agents for Embodied Instruction Following: Related Work

 \section{Related Work}

-\textbf{Embodied Question Answering and Instruction Following.} Multiple embodied AI environments are based on creating agents that learn to complete challenging tasks by interacting with their environments~\cite{chang2017matterport3d, kolve2017ai2, puig2018virtualhome, VRKitchen, xia2020interactive, batra2020objectnav, gan2020threedworld}.
-Building on these, tasks and benchmarks that require an interactive agent to extract information from the environment to answer specific questions have been proposed \cite{embodiedqa, gordon2018iqa}.
+\textbf{Embodied Question Answering and Instruction Following.} Various virtual environments have been developed to accommodate robot agents completing common household tasks~\cite{kolve2017ai2, VRKitchen, xia2020interactive}.
+Building on these environments, tasks and benchmarks that require an interactive agent to extract information from the environment to answer specific questions have been proposed \cite{embodiedqa, gordon2018iqa}.
 The other line of work that uses these environments focuses on creating agents to interpret natural language instructions and perform tasks in the environment \cite{anderson2018vision}. \alfred\ \cite{shridhar2020alfred}, a recently proposed benchmark along this direction, requires the agent to complete complex household tasks by following natural language instructions.
-Dialogue-enabled agents in navigation or manipulation tasks have recently been proposed \cite{thomason2020vision, padmakumar2021teach} -- these focus on action prediction from dialogue history, and do not emphasize the agent's ability to ask task-appropriate questions.
-In this paper, we take a further step in dialogue-enabled agents by presenting a benchmark for the agent to actively ask questions and learn from the answers to better finish the task.
+Dialogue-enabled agents in navigation or manipulation tasks have recently been proposed \cite{thomason2020vision, padmakumar2021teach} -- these focus on action prediction from dialogue history, and do not emphasize the agent's ability to ask clarification questions for better instruction grounding \cite{jokinen2009spoken}.
+In this paper, we take a further step in this direction by presenting a benchmark for the agent to actively ask questions and learn from the answers to better finish tasks that require navigation and object interactions.
+We refer readers to this survey \cite{gu2022vision} for dataset comparison.